tnandi007/Terraform/README.md

         })
     }

-In the main.tf how this would be called ? like following
+In the main.tf how this moduled would be called ? like following

     module "s3-data-bucket" {
       source = "./modules/dataBucket"